nemekath/TSSN/EXAMPLES.md

 - Referential actions (ON DELETE CASCADE)
 - Multi-column constraints at interface level
 - Common data types (int, string, datetime, json, text)

+For array types and quoted identifiers, see sections 3 and 9 above.